 All assigned receivables were purchased at a discounted rate of 5.7%.
-However, unless the Level 2 credit enhancement increase condition is in effect, part of the resulting portfolio yield 1.2457% (the buffer release rate) is paid directly to VWL and is not available for the transaction priority of payments, unless the cumulative net loss ratio exceeds 1.6% for any payment date, leaving the transaction with a portfolio yield of around 4.46% during the first payment period.
+However, unless the Level 2 credit enhancement increase condition is in effect, part of the resulting portfolio yield [•]% (the buffer release rate) is paid directly to VWL and is not available for the transaction priority of payments, unless the cumulative net loss ratio exceeds 1.60% for any payment date.
 The buffer release rate is recalculated on a monthly basis, such that the transaction targets a nil excess spread after payment, having deducted senior fees (estimates of ongoing servicing costs), plus spreads on the rated notes and swap rate.